jackieqwxw/Physics-ML-based-Drug-Discovery-Workflow/ML_methods/Boltz-2/README.md

 If the official CLI was pointed to a directory directly, Boltz-2 could also process all YAML files in batch mode from that directory, as described in the repository documentation.

-Output Interpretation
+## Output Interpretation

-The official repository describes two main affinity-related outputs:
+The official repository describes two main affinity-related outputs:   affinity_pred_value  and affinity_probability_binary

-affinity_pred_value

-affinity_probability_binary

 According to the repository documentation:

         affinity_probability_binary should be used to distinguish binders from decoys in hit discovery settings

         affinity_pred_value is intended for comparing affinities among binders and is reported as log10(IC50), derived from IC50 values measured in μM

         In this study, Boltz-2 outputs were collected and organized for downstream comparison with other binding affinity predictors used in the benchmark.

-Files in this Directory

-Typical contents of this folder include:

-If large prediction outputs are stored externally, this repository includes only the scripts and documentation necessary to reproduce the workflow.

-Reproducibility Notes

-The original Boltz codebase was used without re-implementation Predictions were executed on HPC

-One YAML file was prepared for each protein-ligand complex

-A shell script loop was used to automate batch inference

-Large output files are not included directly in this repository unless they are small enough for GitHub storage
+---
 ##  Citation

 If you use Boltz-2, please cite the official Boltz publications listed in the original repository.
 The repository provides citation information for both Boltz-2 and Boltz-1.